redwoodjs/learn.redwoodjs.com/docs/tutorial/getting-dynamic.md

   - `Post` displays a single post
   - `PostForm` the actual form used by both the New and Edit components
   - `Posts` displays the table of all posts
+- Added an _SDL_ file to define several GraphQL queries and mutations in `api/src/graphql/posts.sdl.js`
+- Added a _services_ file in `api/src/services/posts/posts.js` that makes the Prisma client calls to get data in and out of the database

+Pages and components/cells are nicely contained in `Post` directories to keep them organized while the layout is at the top level since there's only one of them.

+Whew!
+That may seem like a lot of stuff but we wanted to follow best-practices and separate out common functionality into individual components, just like you'd do in a real app.
+Sure we could have crammed all of this functionality into a single component, but we wanted these scaffolds to set an example of good development habits: we have to practice what we preach!

 > **Generator Naming Conventions**
 >